textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 For purposes here, issues are created for one of two reasons only:

-* An existing doc page needs a revision and no dedicated issue exists for it yet to detail the problem.
+* An existing document page needs a revision and no dedicated issue exists for it yet to detail the problem.
-* A new doc page is needed.
+* A new document page is needed.

 When creating new Issues, one is faced with three [template options](https://github.com/textpattern/textpattern.github.io/issues/new/choose) to choose from.
 Two are relevant to the above, and one (regarding author prefixes) should be ignored.